abhisek247767/js-certificate-maker/README.md

-# QuickValidate
+# create-cert-pdf
-Robust and extensible data validation for NodeJs.
-Features include email, phone, URL, and custom regex-based validations to ensure data quality at scale
+Generate professional PDF certificates programmatically with this npm module.
+Supports dynamic data, custom templates, and various styling options for awards, diplomas, and more.